rhyslwells/Data-Archive/content/standardised/Pyright.md

 Pyright significantly reduces runtime errors by enforcing type constraints at compile-time.

-The use of type hints in Pyright improves code readability and maintainability, serving as [[documentation]] for function signatures.
+The use of type hints in Pyright improves code readability and maintainability, serving as [[Documentation & Meetings]] for function signatures.

 ### Related Topics